Mikejo5000/vsts-docs-pr/docs/report/powerbi/overview.md

 ## Related notes

-To get started using Power BI and the Analytics service, make sure you have [permissions required to access the Analytics service](../analytics/analytics-security.md) and then review the [knowledge base of articles](https://support.powerbi.com/).
+To get started using Power BI and the Analytics service, make sure you have [permissions required to access the Analytics service](../analytics/analytics-security.md) and then review the [knowledge base of Power BI articles](https://powerbi.microsoft.com/en-us/documentation/powerbi-landing-page/).

 - [Data Connector - Example reports](../powerbi/data-connector-examples.md)
 - [Functions available in Power BI Data Connector](../powerbi/data-connector-functions.md)